russellkim98/Policy/README.md

 ### Description of (Current Version of) Files ###

+* initialize_KG.m -- MATLAB function.
+Initializes knowledge gradient policy.
+Meant to be called once at the start of a run of simulations.
+Returns 3 matrices that should be stored and passed on in the first call to KG.

+* KG.m -- MATLAB function.
+Chooses a bid using the knowledge gradient policy.
+Takes in 3 matrices and returns 3 matrices and a bid value, all to be stored and passed on in the next call to learner_KG.

+* learner_KG.m -- MATLAB function.
+Updates the knowledge gradient policy to reflect most recent bid and response.
+Takes in 3 matrices, a bid and its response.
+Returns 3 matrices to be stored and passed on in the next call to KG.

+Helper functions:

+* phi.m -- MATLAB function.
+Logistic function.

+* profit.m -- MATLAB function.
+Estimates profit after a clickthrough given a bid value.

+* update_p.m -- MATLAB function.
+Updates probability vector of the knowledge gradient policy given a bid and a response.

+Archive:
-* policy_logKG.m -- MATLAB script.
-Uses data from SimulatorOutput.csv.
-Calls Yingfei's logKG script to use a knowledge gradient policy combined with a logistic regression belief model.
-WIP.
+* policy_logKG_2.m, policy_logKG_1Hot.m, policy_logKG.m -- MATLAB scripts.
+Tried to calls Yingfei's logKG function to use a knowledge gradient policy combined with a logistic regression belief model.

 * policy_primitive.m -- MATLAB script.
 Uses data from SimulatorOutput.csv to come up with optimal bid values for each hour of the week.
 Uses some of the logic of the original "Vanilla Model" policy.